Quick summary

-What is the minimum subsistence level and what is it for?
+What is the living wage and what is it for?

-The minimum subsistence level is the amount of money the state considers necessary to cover the basic needs of life.
-These necessities include food, clothing or basic services.
-It is important to note that the minimum subsistence level does not cover housing costs.
-This is dealt with separately, for example in the form of a housing allowance.
+The minimum subsistence level is the amount of money that the state considers necessary to cover the basic needs of life.
+These necessities include food, clothing, or ordinary services.
+It is therefore important to note that the minimum subsistence level does not cover housing costs.
+This is dealt with separately.

-The amount of the minimum subsistence allowance varies depending on whether it is claimed by an individual or by a multi-person household.
+The amount of the subsistence minimum varies depending on whether it is claimed by an individual or by a household of several members.
 However, the family subsistence minimum is not simply the sum of individuals and their entitlements, but is calculated according to specific rules and rates.

 Are you solving a similar problem?